scrapy/scrapy/docs/topics/feed-exports.rst

 -   :ref:`topics-feed-storage-stdout`

 Some storage backends may be unavailable if the required external libraries are not available.
-For example, the S3 backend is only available if at least the botocore_ library is installed.
+For example, the S3 backend is only available if the boto3_ library is installed.